 By a certain point, things get so bad that the Doctor’s quick-thinking and resourcefulness is pretty much the only thing keeping everyone alive, managing to keep them all one step ahead of the Angels.
 It’s a testament to the strength of the Doctor’s character that he manages to shoulder that burden and be the leader everyone needs him to be, though even he starts to crack under pressure as more and more people start dying on his watch.
 “The Time Of Angels” features a master-class of acting from Matt Smith, as he depicts the Doctor flying by the seat of his pants, holding this whole crisis together through sheer force of will for two episodes by exhausting every trick of survival he can think of (while also juggling a whole bunch of other concerns on his mind).
 Matt Smith’s high quality performance is especially impressive, since this two-parter was actually the first story of Series 5 to be filmed.

 One moment where he’s particularly exceptional is when the Doctor’s careless brainstorming session basically gets Father Octavian killed by the Angels.
-The Doctor is crushed that he can’t do anything to save him, and feels remorseful that he sold him short for so long because of his prejudices; he’s basically tearing up by the time he finally brings himself to leave Octavian behind like the man requests.
+The Doctor is crushed that he can’t do anything to save him, and feels remorseful that he sold him short for so long because of his prejudices; he’s basically tearing up by the time he finally brings himself to honor the man’s request and leave him to his fate.
 By the climax of this story, everyone the Doctor promised to help has either been killed by the Angels or the crack in time, leaving our heroes as the only survivors of their expedition.
-The Doctor, having finally lost complete control of the situation, is terrified that he might lose Amy too, letting Matt show off his full emotional range as Eleven as the Doctor stubbornly tries to play his very last cards on the table.
-Even when our main trio of time travelers manage to escape with their lives, the Doctor has clearly been spooked by their close shave with death, and he has a lot of new things to think about in regards to both Amy and her connection to the cracks in time.
+The Doctor, having finally lost complete control of the situation, is terrified that he might lose Amy too, letting Matt show off his full emotional range as the Doctor stubbornly tries to play his very last cards on the table.
+Even when our main trio of time travelers manage to escape with their lives, Eleven has clearly been spooked by their close shave with death, and he has a lot of new things to think about in regards to both Amy and her connection to the cracks in time.

 By “The Time Of Angels”, Amy Pond (Karen Gillan) has grown accustomed to traveling in the TARDIS and is having a great voyage all across the universe.
 She’s pestering the Doctor about taking her to see an alien planet, when she has her first encounter with Dr. River Song, a woman who (unbeknownst to her) she has quite a connection to.
 Amy is intrigued by Eleven’s relationship with River, and his strange, flustered behavior around her.
 Now, Amy’s a smart lass, so it doesn’t take her long to guess that River must be the Doctor’s wife from the future, which only makes her want to find out more about both of them (totally approving of the way River can get under the Doctor’s skin).
 Amy and River’s camaraderie in this story is a lot of fun, as they trade comments on the side about the Doctor’s way of doing things, and rather sweet in hindsight, in light of the mother-daughter bond they turn out to have.